On this page

 What it asks for (What does Form I-130 ask for?)

-• Selection of whether the beneficiary will seek adjustment of status inside the United States or consular processing abroad.
+- Whether the beneficiary will pursue adjustment of status inside the United States or consular processing abroad

 What you need (What do you need for Form I-130?)